-The code/body blurs not only the virtual-material binaries but also nuances the politics of sorting by questioning the discourse of inclusionexclusion through digital technologies, platforms, and algorithms.
-Code/body extends concepts such as mediated body or quantified self to propose an existential situation where the self stops to exist outside the code.
-This newly contended notion of self is the prerequisite of citizenship in the smart cities- the utopian dream of an urban life which all societies are ambitiously moving towards.
-In future smart cities, we will not only witness behaviour nudging or the gamification of obedience (Botsman 2017); cities will be transformed into experimental labs, where the urban citizen is produced through measuring (Mattern 2016).
-On top of gathering data through sensors, following the movements and urban flows, and closely watching the bodies, the body becomes an instrument of belonging.
+The code | body blurs not only the selfbody and material-incorporeal binaries but also questions the discourse of inclusion-exclusion and transcends the politics of sorting.
+It furthers the notion of the mediated body or quantified self and proposes an existential situation where the self stops to exist outside the code.
+In addition to nudging behaviour or the gamification of obedience (Botsman 2017), cities have been transformed into experimental labs, where the urban citizen is produced through measuring (Mattern 2016).
+The code | body is the prerequisite of citizenship in the smart city.
+On top of gathering data through sensors, following the movements and urban flows, and closely watching the bodies, the body is an instrument of belonging.
 To be in, it needs to be outed.
-The body needs to be thoroughly datafied to become integrated into the city's smart infrastructure.
-Living in the code/body is a constant ride on a Moebius ring: the inside and outside depend on how one defines their situation or how their situation is defined for them.
-The code/body could belong to an urban assemblage at a specific time and lose all its association by a slight change in the code in the next second.
-In figure 1, I have drawn a Moebius ring on the verdict of my complaint against UK immigration's refusal of my tourist visa.
-I had lived in London for four years, and after giving up my residency and returning to Iran, my tourist visa application was rejected.
+Living in the code body is a constant ride on a Mobius ring: the inside and outside depend on how one defines their situation or how their situation is defined for them.
+In figure 1, I have drawn a Mobius ring on the verdict of my complaint against UK immigration's refusal of my tourist visa.
+I had lived in

+London for four years, and after giving up my residency and returning to Iran, my tourist visa application was rejected.
 I was confused: I used to belong, work, live, and actively participate in British society.
 Why was I suddenly out?
 Curiously, the judge had suggested since I can use technologies such as Skype to contact my friends in the UK, my human rights are not deemed to be violated.
 The code kept my body outside through its affordances to bring us closer.
-The movement between inside and outside makes bodily functions fuzzy as if one can die while breathing and live forever, even after the heart stops.
+The movement between inside and outside makes bodily functions fuzzy, as if one can die while breathing and live forever, even after the heart stops.
 The following quote from a Somali refugee initially shocks the reader: Did they drown?
 Immediately after this thought, it seems his body has been revived from a mass of drowned refugees.